 WARNING: A SIP SERVER REQUIRES FUNCTIONAL EVEN IF ALL DEVICES ARE CONFIGURED TO USE IP ADDRESSES INSTEAD OF FQDNS.
 MBG IS NO EXCEPTION.
 FAILURE TO PROVIDE MBG WITH A WORKING RESOLVER OR PREVENTING MBG FROM REACHING THE INTERNET ROOT SERVERS CAN CAUSE DELAYS OR FAILURES IN CALL SETUP.

 Bandwidth Requirements

-See Sizing Your Installation on page 77.
+See Sizing Your Installation.

 Resilient Trunk Configuration